 Bottom line

-Despite Airbnb scams circulating, it’s still a great service that offers variety and good pricing for many guests any time of the year.
-If you’re concerned about getting caught in a housing scam, be sure you use the tips we’ve listed and consider using extra security measures, such as a password manager.
+Despite Airbnb scams circulating, it’s still a great service offering variety and good pricing for many guests anytime.
+If you’re concerned about getting caught in a housing scam, use our tips and consider using extra security measures, such as a password manager.

 You don’t have to fear using popular online booking methods when you know what scams to watch for and how to avoid them.
 Take your time when looking for an Airbnb rental, and always stay on the official Airbnb platform.
 By using some safety methods, you’ll have a fun and secure vacation experience.